OverlordAlex/Fitocrazy/README.md

 - bring points to the spinners on exercise type for more flexibility?
 - most common exercises should be based on similar exercises already in workout?
 - total points per exercise in chip next to exercise name (floating popups enough?)
+- BUG: buttons dont line up with spinners in adding exercise (problem only if the spinner is empty) - should happen once in entire app lifecycle